 Red Squirrel Spotting at Borthwood Copse

 Borthwood Copse is home to some of the 3,500 red squirrels that live on the Isle of Wight.
-The red squirrel is easily recognised, but sightings are rare due to their shy nature.
+The red squirrel is easily recognised, but sightings are rare due to its shy nature.

-Under threat from larger grey squirrels, the island is one of the few places in England they still survive, and National Trust managed countryside like Borthwood Copse really help to protect the red squirrels.
+Under threat from larger grey squirrels, the Island is one of the few places in England that still survive, and National Trust managed countryside like Borthwood Copse help to protect the red squirrels.

-You’re more likely to hear and see a greater spotted woodpecker than a red squirrel while walking the trail, however.
+However, you’re more likely to hear and see a greater spotted woodpecker than a red squirrel while walking the trail.
 Also, look out for butterflies and wildflowers in the ancient oak woodland.

 Less than four miles from the resort towns of Sandown and Shanklin, Borthwood Copse is the perfect place to connect with nature.